vukbatanovic/STSAnno/README.md

-# STSAnno - a program for semantic textual similarity annotation
+# STSAnno - a tool for semantic textual similarity annotation
-STSAnno is a small Java program for offline semantic textual similarity (STS) annotation.
+STSAnno is a tool written in Java for offline semantic textual similarity (STS) annotation.
 It allows the user/annotator to assign semantic similarity scores to a corpus of text/sentence pairs.

 ## File format